 Squawka — Powered By Opta

-You can literally compare any team (or player) alongside their competitors, using a range of specific data items.
-It’s almost a bit addictive.
-Within the first few minutes of using it I was able to find the answers to several questions about the 2016/17 Premier League season such as:
+You can use Squawka to compare any team (or player) to their competitors, using a range of data items and metrics.
+Within the first few minutes of using the site I was able to reveal the answers to several questions that I’d pondered about the previous (2016/17) Premier League season, such as: